 You will probably want to have these made, but if you decide to make them, here are some hints.

 Cut the wire to length.

-Using the wire cutters, strip off about half an inch of insulation.
+Using the same wire cutters, strip off about half an inch of insulation.
 Just rotate the wire cutters around the wire with slight pressure until you have almost cut through the insulation.
 Then bend the wire, which will break insulation so you can pull it off with fingers.
 This is surprisingly easy with good sharp wire cutters.

 Put the die set in the hydraulic crimper that matches the wire size you are using.

 I put the crimper fixed handle into a wood jaw vice to act as a third hand, then place the lug (without wire) into the jaws and lightly clamp the lug in place.
 Then feed the bare wire end into the lug and keep a little pressure on it to keep the wire from pulling out.
-Then close the valve and pump the handle.
+Then close the valve tight and pump the handle.
 Pump the handle hard to compress the lug.